← Back to GDPQuery.ai

 Core PCE Holds at 3.1% YoY, Headline at 2.8% in January 2026

-The Bureau of Economic Analysis released its Personal Income and Outlays report for January 2026 on March 13, delayed from its original February 26 schedule due
+The Bureau of Economic Analysis released its January 2026 Personal Income and Outlays report on March 13, delayed from its original February 26 schedule due to

 Consumer

-The Census Bureau's full Quarterly Selected Services Survey for the fourth quarter of 2025 confirms that U.S. selected services revenue reached $6.16 trillion,
+The Census Bureau's full Quarterly Services Survey for Q4 2025 confirms that U.S. selected services total revenue reached $6.16 trillion, rising 0.8 percent fro

 Inflation